awslabs/aws-cloudfront-extensions/docs/develop/cloudfront-distribution/README.en.md

 6. To test your link, open your link in a browser

    The link is in this format: https://\<domain name>/\<object name>
+   {{% notice note %}}

-   > For example, if the domain name is d1v2jstg89nnob.cloudfront.net, the object name is CloudFrontIcon.png, the link will be https://d1v2jstg89nnob.cloudfront.net/CloudFrontIcon.png
+   For example, if the domain name is d1v2jstg89nnob.cloudfront.net, the object name is CloudFrontIcon.png, the link will be https://d1v2jstg89nnob.cloudfront.net/CloudFrontIcon.png
+   {{% /notice %}}